flybaseio/flybase-auth/README.md

 });
 ```

-### 5. Configure flybaseauth.js with your client IDs and initiate all listeners
+### 5. Configure flybase-auth with your client IDs and initiate all listeners

 Now let's wire it up with our registration detail obtained in step 1.
 By passing a [key:value, ...] list into the `flybaseauth.init` function. e.g....